Randymations/Glasscord-Installer/README.md

 ## Notes
 - ~~After v1.0 of Glasscord officially releases, there will be an update to the installer.~~
 - If Glasscord is *ever* updated, the installer will be updated as well.
 - This was never meant to be a complicated project.
-It was created to work in conjunction with [BetterDiscord](https://betterdiscord.net/) as a tool to help friends install Glasscord who were too lazy to read the manual installation instructions.
+It was created to work in conjunction with [Better Discord](https://betterdiscord.net/) as a tool to help friends install Glasscord who were too lazy to read the manual installation instructions.

 ## License
 Just as Glasscord is, this installer is licensed under the Apache 2.0 License.